FAQs on the Skilled Immigration Act 2020

 Will the Skilled Immigration Act Change the Immigration Process?

 Yes, this new Act will change several features of the immigration process.
 Firstly, the legislation will introduce a new fast-track procedure whereby, in some instances, the application process can be speeded up.
-To benefit from the fast track process, the skilled worker’s future employer would need to pay a fee of €411.
+To benefit from the fast-track process, the skilled worker’s future employer would need to pay a fee of €411.
 This will then (hopefully) speed up the application process to a matter of a few weeks instead of dragging on for a much more extended period.

 The Act also aims to have the federal states within Germany set up their own Central Immigration Office (Zentralen Ausländerbehörden – ZAB) to help process skilled immigration applicants.
 Whether this action will, in practice, speed up the situation or cause an extra layer of bureaucracy remains to be seen.
 There may be delays while the system gets up and running.
-Therefore, employers should bear this in mind when looking for workers under the Act.
+Therefore, employers should consider this when looking for workers under the Act.

 When can a Skilled Worker Apply for Permanent Residency?

-The Skilled Immigration Act also changes this process to some degree.
+The Skilled Immigration Act also changed this process to some degree.
 Under this Act, the non-resident worker will apply for permanent residence status four years after finding work.
 This time period bears in mind the German social insurance system’s required contribution payments arising from their employment.
 This is a reduction from the previous five years necessary for making such an application.